Vendor Application - 2022 TN Honey Festival

 2. Vendor agrees to obey all rules and instructions as directed by the Festival Director during the festival weekend.
 Any failure to strictly adhere to such rules or instructions may result in the immediate termination of this agreement and immediate forfeiture of any and all fees paid to TNHF.

-3. Vendor hereby acknowledges its liability, and agrees to compensate TNHF, for any damage(s) caused by, including but not limited to, its representatives, agents, employees, volunteers, members, vehicles, equipment, materials and objects to the environs and infrastructure of city or private propriety which causes TNHF to pay for repair, replacement, or other remuneration to OneCity for such damage to the environs or infrastructure.
+3. Vendor hereby acknowledges its liability, and agrees to compensate TNHF, for any damage(s) caused by, including but not limited to, its representatives, agents, employees, volunteers, members, vehicles, equipment, materials and objects to the environs and infrastructure of city or private propriety which causes TNHF to pay for repair, replacement, or other remuneration for such damage to the environs or infrastructure.

 4. As a courtesy to other vendors and festival participants, any amplified sound or loud noise from Vendor’s space is prohibited.
 This includes loud generators.
 If the vendor brings a generator to use in their booth space, it must be whisper-quiet.